SPSquonK/ServerStarter/README.md

 - The script can be started by running the provided bat file or `python LauncherWindow.py`

 - This repo should be cloned in a repertory next to the Source, Program and Resource folders.
+(So for example, if your FlyFF development folder is `B:\FlyFF\`, your ouput folder will be `B:\FlyFF\Ouput`, your resource will be `B:\FlyFF\Resource`, and the files of this repository will be `B:\FlyFF\Starter`)

 ## Goal